angadsinghsandhu/Research/Topic Modeling Trends/Reviews/rebuttal_3.md

 ## Issue #1

 First, we would like to address our methodology.
-Here is a flowchart to make the process proposed in the paper more clear as well as a excerpt on how K-means is applied in this context:
+Here is a **flowchart** to make the process proposed in the paper more clear as well as a excerpt on how K-means is applied in this context:

 ![methodology flow](https://github.com/angadsinghsandhu/Research/blob/main/Topic%20Modeling%20Trends/images/methodology_flow.jpg)

 In our process, we begin with a corpus of text data.
 As a preliminary step, we partition this corpus based on distinct time periods to facilitate the temporal aspect of our analysis.
-With these partitioned datasets, Word2Vec is utilized in constructing separate vector spaces for each time period.
+With these partitioned datasets, `Word2Vec` is utilized in constructing separate **vector spaces** for *each time period*.
 This transformation into a vector space enables us to explore similarities and differences among words in different time periods.

-To unravel semantic relationships, we employ K-means clustering, an algorithm that aids in discerning patterns of similarity.
-The Gensim library allows all these tools to be used simultaneously, encapsulating the entire process — embedding the words, clustering them using K-means, and allowing us to query for similarity.
-It is important to note that K-means' role in this process is to allow for similarity analysis between words.
+We employ `Cosine Distance` to show similarity between the relative and base terms in each of the time periods to generate trends.
+Finally, We use `K-means Clustering` to cross reference if the embediing with similar trends all into similar or dissimilar clusters, hence forming an idea of inter and intra cluster trends.

 ## Issue #2